Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: fastImpute without Side Information

+All of the algorithms are executed on a server with $16$ CPU cores.
+Each combination $(m,n,k,\mu)$ was ran 10 times, and we report the average value of every statistic.
+The statistics reported are as followed: \begin{itemize} \item $n,m$ - the dimensions of $\bm{A}$. \item $k$ - the true number of features. \item $\mu$ - The fraction of missing entries in $\bm{A}$. \item $T$ - the total time of algorithm execution. \item MAPE - the Mean Absolute Percentage Error (MAPE) for the retrieved matrix $\hat{\bm{A}}$:

-The results are separated into sections below.
-The first four sections investigate fastImpute's scalability with respect to each of the 4 parameters $m,n,\mu, k$, with the parameter under investigation denoted in the leftmost column.The final section of the results compares the different algorithms' performance on large realistic combinations of $(m,n,p,k)$. combinations.
+\end{itemize} The results are separated into sections in Table \ref{tbl:result_fastimpute_syn}.
+The first four sections investigate fastImpute's scalability with respect to each of the 4 parameters $m,n,\mu, k$, with the parameter under investigation denoted in the leftmost column.The final section of the results compares the different algorithms' performance on large realistic combinations of $(m,n,p,k)$.

 We see that on the final set of large realistic combinations, fastImpute outperforms all comparison algorithms in all cases.
-The following table records the average difference in time and MAPE between fastImpute and the other algorithms, on the final set of combinations:

-On average fastimpute takes $20\%$ of the time of comparison while achieving $\sim 40-70\%$ reduction in MAPE at the same time.
+Table \ref{tbl:result_fastimpute_syn_sum} records the average difference in time and MAPE between fastImpute and the other algorithms, on the final set of combinations.
+On average fastImpute takes $10\%$ of the time of comparison while achieving $\sim 40-70\%$ reduction in MAPE at the same time.

+Even when compared to the online algorithm GROUSE, fastImpute is on average over $80\%$ faster on the final set of combinations.